agntcy/oasf/CONTRIBUTING.md

 ### Verifying the changes

-Contributors should verify the changes before they submit the PR, the best method to test and verify their changes is to run a local instance of the [ocsf-server](https://github.com/ocsf/ocsf-server).
-Follow the instructions [here](https://github.com/ocsf/ocsf-server/blob/main/README.md) to set your own local ocsf-server.
+Contributors should verify the changes before they submit the PR, the best method to test and verify their changes is to run a local instance of the [oasfserver](https://github.com/agntcy/oasf/tree/main/server).
+Follow the instructions [here](https://github.com/agntcy/oasf/blob/main/server/README.md) to set your own local oasf server.

 If there are any problems with the newly made changes, the server will throw corresponding errors.
 Sample error messages -

 ```
-[error] dictionary: missing attribute: event_uid for Network HTTP Activity
-[error] dictionary: missing attribute: event_name for Container Orchestration
+[error] dictionary: missing attribute:
 ```
  Address the errors before submitting the changes, your server run should be completely error free.